Tracks

 3. A .txt file containing Google Drive links to download model checkpoints and the compiled model for building Android APP.

-4. Fill out the submission form with the required information, including the link to your GitHub repository.
+4. Fill out the pre-submission form or the final submission form with the required information, including the link to your GitHub repository.

 5. Add the edge-llm-challenge repository as a collaborator on your repository and meanwhile make your repository as private.